 As SUDEP is thought to be related to having seizures, a key way to reduce the risk is to try to get the best seizure control possible.
 This is usually through taking ASM.
+If you are worried about status or SUDEP, you can talk to your specialist or you could call our confidential helpline (see page one).

-If you are worried about status or SUDEP, you can talk to your specialist or you could call our confidential helpline (see back page).
-Visit epilepsysociety.org.uk/suddenunexpected-death-epilepsy-SUDEP
+Visit epilepsysociety.org.uk/SUDEP